I love you like salt, as the story goes.

 Read more about the full and fascinating history of salt from the Salt Association.

-Originally the Word Salt comes from latin ‘salarium’, meaning salary, as it was once a hugely valuable commodity.
+Originally the Word Salt comes from Latin ‘salarium’, meaning salary, as it was once a hugely valuable commodity.

 Buy British Salt

-Taste the range of salt from around Britain.
-You can buy pure sea salt from a number of producers, from local stockists, farm shops and online.
 If you are visiting the one of the salt producing areas or looking for a foodie gift, pick up some artisan salt.

 Wales